-I love traveling but sometimes the haunting reminder of jet lag and motion sickness from my last trip has me reconsidering those vacations across the pond.
-I don’t know about you, but I am not a fan of the spacey feeling you get from being away from the ground so long and getting back to a regular schedule is always a battle.
+I love traveling.
+Yet, sometimes the haunting reminder of jet lag, and motion sickness from my last trip, has me reconsidering those vacations across the pond.
+I don’t know about you, but I am not a fan of the spacey feeling you get from being away from the ground so long.
+I find that getting back to a regular schedule is always a battle.

-Before you leave, which is when I hope you are reading this, is the time when you are planning for strategies you can use to support your family during your vacation travels.
+Before you leave, which is when I hope you are reading this, is the time when you are planning for strategies you can use.
+Here are some useful tips to support you and your family during your vacation travels.

 Jet Lag Strategies

-Travel Timing Strategies – while I agree it seems like you lose less time when you travel over night, if possible travelling in daylight-to-daylight is better.
+Travel Timing Strategies.
+While I agree it seems like you lose less time when you travel over night, if possible traveling in daylight-to-daylight is better.
 The sun helps to set our circadian clock.
 When we are exposed to light in the middle of what our body considers night it has a greater impact on our circadian cycle (Duffy, 2009).

-Flight Strategies – as soon as I get on a plane, I’m ready for a nap, however, napping during daylight and then waking up when its dark is going to through you into a jet wash for days.
-If you do need to nap on the flight try to limit it to 30 – 40 minutes maximum, no longer than a nap at home, to avoid confusing your body to think it is settling in for its nightly rest.
+Flight Strategies.
+As soon as I get on a plane, I’m ready for a nap.
+However, napping during daylight and then waking up when its dark is going to through you into a jet wash for days.
+If you do need to nap on the flight try to limit it to 30 – 40 minutes maximum.
+Try to limit nap time to no longer than a nap at home.
+This avoids confusing your body to think it is settling in for its nightly rest.

 - Cocculus – when you feel like you are still in motion and it makes it difficult to sleep

-Earthing/Grounding (Zucker, 2010) – part of why even when we land our bodies feel like we are still moving and flying is that for hours our body has been prevented from checking in with the earth, gravity and even just standing.
-So how do you earth/ground?
+So, how do you earth/ground?
 Kick off your shoes and walk around barefoot in the grass or sand for 20-30 minutes.
-Make it fun, dance around, celebrate that you are on vacation (or arriving back home).
-If weather makes it difficult to get at one with the earth, some people recommend lying on the floor for 20 minutes and creating a large surface area with your body that can connect with gravity.
+Make it fun.
+Dance around and celebrate that you are on vacation (or arriving back home).
+If weather makes it difficult to get at one with the earth, some people recommend lying on the floor for 20 minutes.
+Try to create a large surface area with your body that can connect with gravity.

 By boat, car, flight, bus, or even in those 3D movies, that nauseous feeling is very real and can be very debilitating.